sothatsbrendan/dotfiles/README.md

-# sothatsbrendan dotfiles
-## personal dotfiles for i3 gaps on archlinux
+# Personal dotfiles for i3 gaps on archlinux
 Requires:
 - feh
 - conky